site search by freefind |

-Before we begin we should note that this story of the woman taken in adultery was possibly not in the autographs [original manuscripts].
-John 8:1-11 is not found in some of the most ancient manuscripts that we have, so it is possible that it was not part of the Gospel of John as John wrote it.
-Nevertheless, on the assumption that it is part of Divine Scripture, let us proceed...
+Before we begin, we should note that this story of the woman taken in adultery was possibly not in the autographs [original manuscripts].
+John 8:1-11 is not found in some of our most ancient manuscripts, so it is possible that it was not part of the Gospel of John as John wrote it.
+Nevertheless, assuming it is part of Divine Scripture, let us proceed...

-In order to understand what is happening we need to look at this controversial story one step at a time.
+To understand what is happening, we need to look at this controversial story one step at a time.

 And early in the morning he came again into the temple, and all the people came unto him; and he sat down, and taught them.
 And the scribes and Pharisees brought unto him a woman taken in adultery; and when they had set her in the midst,